• previous page

 FACT FOCUS

-Education is an important component of government policymaking and accounts for a large portion of the budget.
-With an increasing emphasis on attaining tertiary education, those with a technical college or university degree account for 48.8 percent of Taiwan’s population aged 15 and above, an 8.1 percentage point increase over the past decade.
+Education is an important component of government policymaking and accounts for a large portion of the national budget.
+With an increasing emphasis on tertiary education, those with a technical college or university degree account for 50.6 percent of Taiwan’s population, a 7.9 percent increase over the past decade.

-Recognizing the multicultural nature of the nation, the government has included in its 12-year basic education system mandatory courses on Hakka, Holo, languages of Taiwan’s 16 Indigenous tribes and those of the new immigrants to spur the transmission, revival and development of such languages.
-Furthermore, to enhance the global competitiveness of Taiwan’s talent and industry, the government adopted the Bilingual 2030 policy in 2021.
+Recognizing the country’s multicultural nature, the government has included mandatory courses in Taiwan Taigi, Taiwan Hakka, Taiwan Indigenous languages and those of new immigrants in its 12-year basic education curriculum to spur the transmission, revival and development of such languages.
+To enhance the global competitiveness of Taiwan’s workforce and industry, the government introduced the Bilingual 2030 policy in 2021.

 Scholarship Programs

 Both government and university scholarships are available for international students.
-The Taiwan Scholarship program, for instance, offers grants to students who wish to pursue undergraduate or graduate degrees in diverse fields.
-Interested applicants can contact the country’s embassies and representative offices or visit the MOE’s website https://english.moe.gov.tw/lp-24-1.html
+The Taiwan Scholarship program offers funding to students who wish to pursue undergraduate or graduate degrees in diverse fields.
+Applicants can contact embassies and representative offices or visit the MOE’s website:https://english.moe.gov.tw/lp-24-1.html.

 Yehliu Queen s Head